iconify/types/README.md

 Aliases object is similar to icons object, except that instead of icon body icons reference another icon.

-Each entry has same attributes as icon, except for `body` and has required attribute `parent` that contains name of parent icon.
-Parent icon must be included in JSON file as well as icon.
+Each entry has the same attributes as an icon, except for `body` and has required attribute `parent` that contains the name of parent icon.
+Parent icon must be included in the JSON file as well as icon.

 Example: